nushell-prophet/numd/README.md

 //
 //
 // Flags:
-//   --separate - don't use `>` notation, create separate blocks for each pipeline
+//   --separate: don't use `>` notation, create separate blocks for each pipeline
 //
 //
 // Parameters: